 For now, a porridge of notes.

-People find it cognitively challenging to work out what persuades others.
+People find it cognitively challenging to work out what persuades others, especially ones who are not in their already-persuaded social circle.
 How about this simple introduction to how other people work for a first step?
 Climate action for absolute beginners.

 Contribute to organisations who make it better

 Do you suffer from social anxiety?
 Do not want to persuade your fellow citizens to work with you to make the world better?
 Send money out in your stead.

 🏗 here is a brief screed on donating to politics that I wrote for my colleagues at UNSW, posted here for reference and eventual recycling into something more generally applicable.

 At the meeting today I was espousing this essay about US politics: Too much Dark Money in Almonds.

 The main point of this essay is that even in their system, which has much more dark money than ours, it is very cheap to buy an election, and industry decisions worth billions are decided by a million bucks here and there.
 Indeed, as we saw in Australia, Clive Palmer exercised massive influence in the last election by spending $60 million, or about $4 per voter.
 What a bargain!
 Or, to turn that around, we can exert as much influence as Clive Palmer comparatively cheaply.
 If we could persuade 5% of Australian voters that they should donate $1000 towards their favourite NGO or political party each year, we could absolutely be setting the agenda.
 Whilst giving money to causes does not bring the same satisfaction as turning up in person to a protest, it is possibly the most urgent thing we can do. $1000 is not much money for those among us on proper wages, or indeed anyone used to Sydney rental prices.
 If you hold off on replacing that laptop for an extra 6 months it has paid for itself.
 And other amounts are OK too 😉.